 - Disorders of Articulation & Phonology, including mastery of the International Phonetic Alphabet

-If admitted, you will receive an individulaized academic plan. the above courses may be taken prior to or in conjunction with graduate level coursework.
-25 observation hours must be acquired before starting clinic work.
+If admitted, you will receive an individualized academic plan.
+The above courses may be taken prior applying to the program or as part of your graduate program.
+Twenty-five (25) observation hours must be acquired before starting clinic work.
 Hours must be verified by an ASHA certified SLP with original signatures.

 What Our Grads Say